-Associate Professor of Population Medicine at Harvard
+Associate Professor of Population Medicine

-Decision Scientist and Child Health Care Researcher
+Decision Sciences and Child Health Researcher

 Career Development Mentor

 I am an Associate Professor in the Department of Population Medicine, a research and academic partnership between the Harvard Pilgrim Health Care Institute and Harvard Medical School.
-There, I am the Associate Director of the Division of Child Health Research and Policy.
+There, I am the Interim Director of the Division of Child Health Research and Policy.

 Sample research questions I seek to answer